WenChentao/Seg2Link/docs/Round1/panel_description.md

 ### 9. Current state information
 Show information of current state such like:

-- The program is performing operation xxx;
+- Performing operation xxx...;
-- Operation xxx was finished;
+- Operation xxx was done;
 - Warning message: xxx;
 - etc.

+***IMPORTANT***:
+Always confirm the previous operation has been finished before starting the next operation.